krzychu12350/easy-social-authenticator/README.md

 # About Easy Social Authenticator

-About Easy Social Authenticator is API for easy authentication via social media.
+Easy Social Authenticator is API for easy authentication via social media.